oroinc/documentation/backend/setup/installation.rst

 * public/media
 * public/js

-If your operation system supports ``setfacl`` utility, use the following script to determine your web server user and grant the needed permissions:
+If your operating system supports the ``setfacl`` utility, use the following script to determine your web server user and grant the needed permissions:

 .. code-block:: none